opencadc/opencadc.github.io/storage-inventory/ops/README.md

     - Storage Inventory services have been tested with postgres 12.3.
 Newer versions will likely work as well.
     - As the content in the database grows, you'll need to think about its storage requirements.
 For the PG data and indices, this is roughly 1KB/artifact (storage site) or 1.5KB/artifact (global site)
     - In the following, the database being created is called `si_db`, but you can change that name as you see fit.
 Whatever you choose, it will need to be referenced in the service and application configuration.
-        - Initialize the database: `initdb -D /var/lib/postgresql/data --encoding=UTF8 --lc-collate=C --lc-ctype=C`
+        - Initialize the database: `initdb -D /var/lib/postgresql/data --encoding=UTF8 --lc-collate=C --lc-ctype=C`.
+These database initialization options are required so that column sorting matches what is expected by the software.
         - You might need to change the data location (`-D`), depending on your postgres installation and hardware layout.
     - As the postgres user, create a file named [si.dll](si.dll) with the linked content, edit to add appropriate passwords, and run `psql -f si.dll -a`
     - This will create three users:
         - `tapadm` - privileged user.
-Manages the tap schema with permissions to create, alter, and drop tables.
+Manages the tap and uws schemas with permissions to create, alter, and drop tables.
 Used by:
             - **luskan**
         - `tapuser` - unprivileged user.
 Used by the `luskan` service to query the inventory database.
 Used by:
             - **luskan**
             - **raven**
-        - `invadm` - privileged user.
-Manages the inventory schema with privileges to create, alter, and drop tables, and is also used to insert, update, and delete rows in the inventory tables.
+        - `invadm` - privileged content admin user.
+Manages the database schema with privileges to create, alter, and drop tables, and is also used to insert, update, and delete rows in the inventory tables.
 Used by:
             - **critwall**
             - **fenwick**
             - **minoc**
             - **ratik**
             - **ringhold**
             - **tantar**
-    - NOTE: The first service to connect to the database will create and initialize the tables and indices using the above privileged user roles.
+    - NOTE: The first service with write permissions to connect to the database will create and initialize the tables and indices using the above privileged user roles.
     - a basic example of a developer deployment of a compatible database can be found in [here](https://github.com/opencadc/docker-base/tree/master/cadc-postgresql-dev).
 (Except _pgsphere_ is not required...)

 1. **Proxy**